senaite/senaite.docker/README.md

 * `ZEO_STORAGE` - Set the storage number of the ZEO storage.
 Defaults to `1`.
 * `ZEO_CLIENT_CACHE_SIZE` - Set the size of the ZEO client cache.
 Defaults to `128MB`.
 * `ZEO_PACK_KEEP_OLD` - Can be set to false to disable the creation of *.fs.old files before the pack is run.
 Defaults to true.
+* `PASSWORD` - Set the password of the ZOPE admin user

 ## Development